stellarscripts/stellar_firma_transcripts/_posts/2019-09-27-exitinterviewsofdavids1-3.md

 #### DAVID 3

-I... __[halting]__ I-- I-- I'm sorry, Trexel, we're also programmed not to... directly... criticize the... consultant... so...
+I... _(halting)_ I-- I-- I'm sorry, Trexel, um, we're also programmed not to... directly... criticise the... consultant... so...
 I c-can't... t-tell.
 The order... is... no... can't.

-#### TREXEL [whispered]
+#### TREXEL

-Interview terminated.
+_(whispered)_ Interview terminated.

-##### [electronic powering-down sound, fade into short version of the outro theme.
+##### [electronic powering off sound, fade into short version of the outro theme.
 There are no credits.]